-We are aware of a recent scheme that involved an unregistered individual impersonating a registered investment professional to lure in potential investors.
-This scammer created a fake version of a public FINRA BrokerCheck® report of a legitimate broker—picking an experienced broker with a spotless regulatory record.
+Another type of broker imposter scheme involved an unregistered individual impersonating a registered investment professional to lure in potential investors.
+In this instance, the scammer created a fake version of a public FINRA BrokerCheck® report of a legitimate broker—picking an experienced broker with a spotless regulatory record.

-Here are six tips to keep your money and personal information safe from these types of scams.
+To keep your money and personal information safe from these types of scams, take these six tips to heart.

 3. Verify information with an internet search.
 Take a few moments to use a common search engine to type in the name of the individual who is soliciting your business and the firm name, and see what comes up.
 Does it match the information provided to you, including the contact information?
 If something doesn’t look right, do a little more digging, including a map search on the address or a reverse lookup on the phone number.
-Be sure to check all this information against a reliable source such as BrokerCheck.
+Be sure to check all this information against a reliable source such as BrokerCheck, where you can verify whether the phone number or website listed in the firm’s Client Relationship Summary (Form CRS) matches.
 When scanning LinkedIn profiles, be aware that scammers often copy select information from a registered person’s LinkedIn profile to create the appearance of legitimacy.

 4. Do not send money or personal information without verifying the recipient.
-In the scam described above, investors were asked to send a driver’s license photo and other personal information in response to an email solicitation.
-Don’t ever send money or personal information, such as your driver’s license, passport, social security number, date of birth, or bank account information, until you verify who contacted you, as described in Tip 3.
+Don’t ever send money or personal information, such as your driver’s license, passport, social security number, date of birth, or bank account information, until you verify who contacted you.

 6. Be alert to the red flags of fraud.
 Be cautious of guarantees, unregistered products, overly consistent or high returns, complex strategies, missing documentation, account discrepancies and pushy salespeople.
 The vast majority of investment professionals are trustworthy individuals, but there are always exceptions who might look to take advantage of your trust.
 Practice spotting the persuasion tactics that con artists use, and always exercise healthy skepticism.
 For instance, be wary of sales pitches that make exaggerated claims about performance.
 This is a red flag of fraud.